terjanq/Flag-Capture/CSAW CTF Qualification Round 2019/buyify/README.md

 ```

 ### Store object
-In the [store.js] we can also notice that the `store` object looks like the following:
+In the [store.js] we can also notice that the `store` has the following structure:

 ```js
   /* === Instance === */